 The second problem is less tractable, as it has been a long-standing Russian weakness.
 UAVs require miniaturization and lightweight components for their payloads, or their performance suffers badly.
 This has always been a problem for Russian equipment, which tends to be overbuilt rather than over-engineered.
 Russia has also traditionally had issues producing reliable electronics, which are required for the UAVs’ back-end.

-The UAV systems in question reportedly include 3 IAI products.
+The UAV systems in question reportedly include 3 IAI products, and their accompanying Israeli-made sensor payloads.
 The largest is the Searcher-II tactical UAV.
 Searchers have an endurance of 12-15 hours.
 They have received excellent reviews from Russia’s traditional defense ally India, for instance, and were recently bought by Spain for service in Afghanistan.
 The order also reportedly includes smaller I-View MK150 short-range UAVs that use parachutes to land, and hand-launched Bird-Eye 400 mini-UAVs.
-Officials reportedly told the Jerusalem Post that deliveries would begin by the end of 2009.

 In May 2009, Jerusalem Post also reported that a follow-on deal “is likely to include the sale of IAI’s long-range Heron.”
 IAI’s Heron comes in 3 variants, all of which are Medium Altitude, Long Endurance (MALE) platforms in the same class as the USA’s MQ-1 Predator.
-They would exceed Russia’s desired specifications several-fold, but they would also represent a transfer of more advanced UAV technology.
-Subsequent comments by a Russian official underlined the risks inherent in that approach – but sometimes strategy makes strange bedfellows, and the risk/reward calculus isn’t always straightforward.
+Herons would represent a transfer of more advanced UAV technology, while exceeding Russia’s desired specifications several-fold.
+Subsequent comments by a Russian official underlined the technology risks inherent in that approach, and Russia’s geopolitics added political risks in Eastern European markets that are important to Israel.

 Contracts & Key Events

 2011 – 2014